H0neyP0ney/SimpleTrail/README.md

 # SimpleTrail API Docs

 # Overview
+The SimpleTrail plugin can be used in your Corona project.
+It allows you to attach a trail to a display object.

 # Project Configuration
 Corona Store Activation
 In order to use this plugin, you must activate the plugin at the Corona Store.